chris-tinaa/practice-testing/README.md

 - **Continuous Integration (CI):** The project uses GitHub Actions to run tests automatically on every push and pull request to the `main` branch.
 The workflow is defined in `.github/workflows/test.yml`.
 - **Code Coverage:** Code coverage is generated on each test run and uploaded to Codecov.
 This helps in tracking the quality of the tests and ensuring that new code is adequately tested.
 The `codecov.yml` file configures how coverage is reported.

+### Setting up CodeCov Integration

+1. Visit [codecov.io](https://codecov.io) and sign up/in with your GitHub account
+2. Add your repository to CodeCov
+3. Copy the repository upload token from CodeCov dashboard
+4. In your GitHub repository, go to Settings → Secrets and Variables → Actions
+5. Add a new repository secret named `CODECOV_TOKEN` with the token value

+### Setting up Notifications (Optional)

+The CI/CD pipeline supports several notification methods.
+To enable them, uncomment the relevant sections in `.github/workflows/test.yml` and configure the required secrets:

+#### Telegram Notifications
+1. Create a Telegram bot by messaging @BotFather
+2. Get your chat ID by messaging @userinfobot
+3. Add these secrets to your GitHub repository:
+   - `TELEGRAM_BOT_TOKEN`: Your bot token from BotFather
+   - `TELEGRAM_CHAT_ID`: Your chat ID

+#### Google Chat (Google Spaces) Notifications
+1. In Google Chat, create or go to the space where you want notifications
+2. Click on the space name → Apps & integrations → Webhooks → Add webhook
+3. Name your webhook and copy the webhook URL
+4. Add this secret to your GitHub repository:
+   - `GOOGLE_CHAT_WEBHOOK`: Your webhook URL

+#### Slack Notifications
+1. In your Slack workspace, go to Apps → Incoming Webhooks
+2. Create a new webhook for your desired channel
+3. Copy the webhook URL
+4. Add this secret to your GitHub repository:
+   - `SLACK_WEBHOOK_URL`: Your webhook URL

 ## Notes